- Classification

 Summary:

-A tuskfish with a prominent black and blue, slash-like marking on the upper side above and behind the pectoral-fin base in males.
-The marking in females and juveniles is smaller and more rounded, and they also have an orange midlateral stripe.
+A small tuskfish with a prominent black and blue, slash-like mark on the upper side above and behind the pectoral-fin base in males.
+Females and juveniles also have an orange mid-lateral stripe, and the slash-like mark is smaller and more rounded.
+The upper corner of the pectoral fin is rather pointed, and the lower ray is elongated, giving hind margin of the fin a lunate appearance.

 Cite this page as: